 Cons: While not particularly difficult to find your way around, the signage is an embarrassment.
 It is either misleading (hole #1 faces straight ahead instead of towards the basket), damaged (hole #4) or non-existent (#3, #6).
 Graffitti is scrawled on several of the baskets.No directional markers throughout the course to guide you.
 Natural tees.
 Several of the 6x6 poles used for tee signs are damaged and/or completely ripped out of the ground.
 Oppressive shrubbery/thorns invite loads of trouble for those who leave the fairway.
 You simply have to see the location of the hole 9 tee post to believe it.

 Other Thoughts: Finding this place was a fiasco- and hardly worth the trouble.
 The Course Review directions were wrong, and no one in town seemed to know where this place was.
-Chimney Rock has potential, and should be much better than it is.
+Chimney Rock has the potential to be REALLY good- and should be much better than it is.
 Unused areas in the woods could make this course a hidden gem.
-As this was apparently a young man's Eagle Scout Project, he is to be commended for his efforts, but he would have greatly benefitted from adults who knew a little bit about disc golf and course design.
-Much more upsetting is the complete lack of regard park employees have for minor maintenance items.
+Unfortunately, no one seems to have taken the time or the initiative to give the course a little care.
+Most upsetting is the complete lack of regard park employees have for minor maintenance items.
 It would take a couple of hours and minimal expense to fix the tee signs, clean the graffitti and reset the 6x6 poles, yet obviously these guys feel it isn't worth the effort- instead choosing to write "4" in magic marker on a broken and rotted pole leaning on its side by the tee box.
-It's a disgraceful lack of pride by park maintenance.
+It's a disgraceful lack of pride.
 As others have pointed out, play the course only if you also plan to play a couple other courses in the area.

 4 of 4 people found this review helpful.

 for free to add your review.
 Have an account already?
 Sign In